jonasbucherETH/sushi_internship/README.md

 * Sample name/label size (and choosing which ones to display) (sort of done with overall font size)

-### 31.01.2022 -
+### 31.01.2022 - Clean up code; implement t-SNE

 ### Notes & updates
-Check ezRun coding style and naming conventions: https://github.com/jonasbucherETH/ezRun/blob/master/CodingStyle.md
+* Check ezRun coding style and naming conventions: https://github.com/jonasbucherETH/ezRun/blob/master/CodingStyle.md
+* Error in .check_tsne_params: perplexity should be a positive number -> check how updateNumericInput handles the step with the min/max stuff

 #### General Rules